iNem0o/docker-logrotate/README.md

 ## Introduction

-Dockerfile to build a lightweight logrotate container image based on [Alpine Linux](https://www.alpinelinux.org/about/).
+Docker container allowing you to use logrotate as a docker command.

-Total size is **under 7mb**
+This container is based on [Alpine Linux](https://www.alpinelinux.org/about/) with a total size **under 7mb**

 ## Version